 LIHI sites often host events that require extra assistance.
 Volunteers help preparing, advertising, setting up, hosting and/or tearing down the event.
 In the past, volunteers have assisted with groundbreaking and grand opening events at properties, the annual LIHI Gala & Auction and the Upbeat on Jackson Concert Series.
 Events can range in scope from a fundraising dinner to a resident game night.

 LIHI Volunteer Program offers civic engagement opportunities to residents, patrons, volunteers, and staff.
 Volunteers gain valuable experience and knowledge, to become effective advocates for ending homelessness.
 Volunteers attend Advocacy Day, participate in the One Night Count and help with our Resident Leadership program.

 LIHI partners with local colleges and universities to host students in variety of degree programs to bring the real world experience of housing justice to class room studies.
 Students can be long term or short term from 1 quarter to all school year and can work onsite anywhere from 5-40 hours a week.
 In addition to students, we host Americorps and the Jesuit and Lutheran Volunteer Corps members, for 1-2 years.

 Urban Rest Stop (URS)

 LIHI volunteers provide critical support to keep the URS in tip top shape.
-We have 3 locations that accept volunteers: Downtown, U-District and Ballard.
+We have 2 locations: Downtown and Ballard.
 Volunteers help keep the URS clean, organized and stocked with supplies so that patrons are able to use the facilities hassle free and feeling welcomed and respected.